-In 2020, the USCRP intends to provide funds for competitive academic proposals addressing the topics described below.
+In 2020, the USCRP is providing up to $5M for competitive academic proposals addressing the topics described below.
 Academic proposals should align with or support federal research priorities to address critical research needs within the coastal community and advance the state of knowledge.
 These academic awards will also fund graduate students to help build the future U.S. coastal workforce.

-2) Five-page research proposal describing the planned work to ASBPA.
+2) Five-page research proposal describing the planned work to ASBPA due February 26.

-Proposal packages will be due approximately 30 days after the CESU posting.
-Details of proposal package requirements will be discussed during the webinar, posted on this page, and distributed to the USCRP members’ mailing list as they become available.
-Please join as a member here
+A Request for Proposals for #2 above will be advertised by January 24.
+SOIs will be due 10 days after the CESU posting.
+Details of proposal package requirements will be discussed during the virtual workshops, posted on this website, and distributed to the USCRP members’ mailing list as they become available.
+Please join as a member here.